 Making the Blackberry Glaze

-- Combine the blackberries, lemon juice, water, and sugar in a saucepan.
-Cook over until the berries break down.
+- Combine the blackberries, lemon juice, water, and sugar in a saucepan and cook until the berries break down.

 - Strain the mixture to remove the seeds and pulp.
-Return the blackberry juice mixture to the saucepan and cook until the liquid is reduced to about ¼ cup.
+Return the blackberry juice to the pan and cook until the liquid is reduced.